Tourist woman visiting Budapest

 Packing cubes

-Not only are packing cubes a space saver, but they allow you to separate clothes by type, so items are easier to find.
+Not only are packing cubes space savers, but they also allow you to separate clothes by type, making items easier to find.
 This makes unpacking and re-packing a much quicker process.
 You can also isolate dirty clothes so anything you haven’t worn yet stays fresh and clean.

 E-reader